abdalimran/abdalimran.github.io/_posts/2019-06-01-Drawing-multiple-ROC-Curve-in-a-single-plot.md

 You may face such situations where you run multiple models and try to plot the ROC-Curves for each model in a single plot.
 Plotting multiple ROC-Curves in a single figure makes it easier to analyze model performances and find out the best performing model.

-Lets begin.
+Let's begin.
 We'll use *Pandas, Numpy, Matplotlib, Seaborn and Scikit-learn* to accomplish this task.

 # Importing the necessary libraries
 {% highlight python %}